callahanrts/angular-infinite-scroll/README.md

 ```

 ## Promise Support
-If a promise is returned from the `load-more` method, angular-infinite-scrolling will wait
+If a promise is returned from the `infinite-scroll` method, angular-infinite-scrolling will wait
-until the promise returns to call the `load-more` method again.
+until the promise returns to call the `infinite-scroll` method again.
 ```javascript
 var myApp = angular.module('myApp', ['infinite-scroll']);